The Best Ever Strawberry Pretzel Salad Recipe — A Sweet & Salty Classic

 A slice of strawberry pretzel salad served on a ceramic plate

-Strawberry Pretzel Salad Variations
+Variations for Strawberry Pretzel Salad

-And if you’re loving creative spins, you might also enjoy my cottage cheese pizza crust for savory days or dive into the comforting warmth of greek lemon rice soup.
+For a lighter version of strawberry pretzel salad, use reduced-fat cream cheese and light whipped topping.
+It’s still deliciously creamy and satisfying, just with a bit less guilt.re loving creative spins, you might also enjoy my cottage cheese pizza crust for savory days or dive into the comforting warmth of greek lemon rice soup.
 Looking for a little indulgence?
 Don’t miss the bbq grilled chicken and rice — it’s a savory hug on a plate.
 Or keep the sweetness flowing with a dreamy plate of rice krispie ice cream.

 Serving Ideas for Strawberry Pretzel Salad